Economy of Chad

-The economy of Chad suffers from the landlocked country's geographic remoteness, drought, lack of infrastructure, and political turmoil.
+Chad has a developing economy.
+It suffers from the landlocked country's geographic remoteness, drought, lack of infrastructure, and political turmoil.
 About 80% of the population depends on subsistence agriculture, including livestock herding.
 Of Africa's Francophone countries, Chad benefited least from the 50% devaluation of their currencies in January 1994.
 Financial aid from the World Bank, the African Development Bank, and other sources is directed mainly at improving agriculture, especially livestock production.
 Because of a lack of financing, the development of oil fields near Doba, originally due to finish in 2000, was delayed until 2003.
-It was finally developed and is now operated by ExxonMobil. until 2023 Regarding gross domestic product, Chad ranks 147th globally with $11.051 billion as of 2018.
+It was finally developed and then operated by ExxonMobil until 2023, when it was nationalized and put under control of the Chadian government.
+Regarding gross domestic product, Chad ranks 147th globally with $11.051 billion as of 2018.
+In August 2026, Afreximbank grants a €110 million loan to Chad for its economic development, specifically for the construction of transport infrastructure linking Chad to Egypt and Libya.